Cs23m011/Dreambooth_finetuning/README.md

 here caption_file create a json file which contain image name as key and caption as values. please see the example of caption.json in this repo. instance image I used the rajnikant image provived by you also the crop images of face only.
+The cropped photos you will get in this repo also under the folder task1_facial_expression.
+While you try to run please change the respective path in both train.sh file as well as inference.py file. in inference.py file just write the prompt inside the code and run it will generate the image. in train.sh you can give as many arguments possible but carefully change the file name corresponding your envirionment and filename.
+(In case of any issue if you are not able to run please mail me in cs23m011@smail.iitm.ac.in)